aleksandra-gruszczyk/Bibliofile/README.md

-# Bibliofile
-Your personal book manager and data depository.
+# Bibliofile - your personal book manager and data depository.

+Every self-respecting bookworm has a dream of their very own library.
+A library filled with books, and with data about the books.
+A place where one can store all the information they want about any book they've ever come into contact with.<br>
+Bibliofile is that kind of space.
+L-space.

 ## Programming
-JS-React-Redux
-SQLite-Knex
-Express.js
-Webpack
-Mantine
+JS-React-Redux<br>
+SQLite-Knex<br>
+Express.js<br>
+Node.js<br>
+Webpack<br>
+Mantine<br>

-### Functionality
+## Functionality
-Create and edit your own lists of books.
+Create, edit and remove your own book entries and lists of books.<br>
-Trace the status of the books you're reading.
+Track the status of the books you're reading.<br>
-Collect and access data: title, author data, year of publication, cover image, etc.
+Collect, access and sort data: title, author data, year of publication, cover image, etc.<br>
-Get your own stats: number of books read, number of books read per year, books to be read, genres, types, etc.
+Get your own stats: number of books read, number of books read per year, books to be read, genres, types, authors, etc.<br>
+Write and store your reviews and rating.<br>

+## More to come
+Deployment<br>
+Multiple users/Authorization<br>
+Lending/borrowing status and time tracking<br>
+ISBN-based book search<br>
+...